pagkly/Zed/Investopedia3/What Is the Employment-to-Population Ratio.md

 ## Understanding the Employment-to-Population Ratio

-Compared with other measures of labor force participation, the employment-to-population ratio is not as affected by [seasonal](https://www.investopedia.com/terms/s/seasonality.asp) variations or short-term fluctuations in the [labor market](https://www.investopedia.com/terms/l/labor-market.asp).
-As a result, it is often considered to be a more reliable indicator of job shrinkage or growth than the [unemployment rate](https://www.investopedia.com/terms/u/unemploymentrate.asp).
+Compared with other measures of labor force participation, the employment-to-population ratio is not as affected by [[seasonal]](https://www.investopedia.com/terms/s/seasonality.asp) variations or short-term fluctuations in the [[labor market]](https://www.investopedia.com/terms/l/labor-market.asp).
+As a result, it is often considered to be a more reliable indicator of job shrinkage or growth than the [[unemployment rate]](https://www.investopedia.com/terms/u/unemploymentrate.asp).

 If 50 million people are employed in an area with 75 million people of working age, the employment-to-population ratio is 66.7%.
 The calculation is as follows: